Pass-through authentication lets you validate passwords with a remote service.

 This journey can fail when the remote password does not respect the password policy.

 To avoid this problem, align password policies so that the remote password is sure to pass password validation.

-You can use the Pass-through Authentication node for remote authentication.
-This is useful when you cannot synchronize hashed passwords or use Identity Cloud as the service of record for authentication.
+You can use the Passthrough Authentication node for remote authentication.
+This is useful when you cannot synchronize hashed passwords or use ForgeRock Identity Platform as the service of record for authentication.

 The example journey below does not capture the password on successful authentication, but you could adapt the journey to capture the password.
-Then you could the cache authentication credentials in Identity Cloud temporarily.
-Identity Cloud then serves as a backup authentication service when the remote service is not available.
+Then you could the cache authentication credentials in ForgeRock Identity Platform temporarily.
+ForgeRock Identity Platform then serves as a backup authentication service when the remote service is not available.
 If you adapt the journey in this way, be sure to configure the journey to authenticate periodically with the remote service, and to refresh the cached password.